 - Hot Seat Selection – The next person to become the “hot seat” is selected, so they can come prepared with questions or concerns to bring before the group.

-This method ensures that each person has the chance to participate, and only one person gets to dominate the conversation for a time in order to deep-dive into their current concerns.
+This method ensures that each person has the chance to participate, and only one person gets to dominate the conversation for a time to deep-dive into their current concerns.
 By rotating through the members, each one will get a chance to hear advice from the other members on their specific situation.

 - Something that is working well for them.